JaxxyIV/nottpr/README.md

 this problem by prefilling settings by default as an open 7/7.
 In essence, if you're fine with a default setting as it is, you don't have to specify it later.

-Builders come equipped with a number of setter methods whose return value is the current object.
+Builders come equipped with setter methods whose return value is the current object.
 As such, they can be chained.

 ```js
 import ALTTPR, {